openresty/lua-resty-core/lib/ngx/pipe.md

 If the `merge_stderr` option is specified in [spawn](#spawn), closing the `stderr` direction will return `nil` and the error string `"merged to stdout"`.

-Shutting down a direction when there is a light thread waiting on it (like reading or writing) will abort the light thread and return `true`.
+Shutting down a direction when a light thread is waiting on it (such as during reading or writing) will abort the light thread and return `true`.

 Shutting down directions of an exited process will return `nil` and the error